-The University is a Division III member of the National Collegiate Athletic Association (NCAA), the Middle Atlantic States Collegiate Athletic Conferences (MAC), and Eastern College Athletic Conference (ECAC).
-The Athletics Office is located in the John Long Center and is open Monday through Friday from 8:30 a.m. to 4:30 p.m.
+The University is a Division III member of the National Collegiate Athletic Association (NCAA), the Middle Atlantic States Collegiate Athletic Conferences (MAC), Freedom Conference, and Eastern Collegiate Athletic Conference (ECAC).
+The Athletics office is located in the John Long Center and is open Monday through Friday from 8:30 a.m. to 4:30 p.m.
 Additional information is available online at www.scranton.edu/athletics.

 Men's Women's

 Baseball Basketball

 Basketball Cross Country

 Cross Country Field Hockey

 Golf Lacrosse

 Ice Hockey Soccer

 Lacrosse Softball

 Soccer Swimming

 Swimming Tennis

 Tennis Volleyball

-Wrestling •
+Wrestling

 The University is widely regarded for its tradition of excellence on both the national and regional level.
 Scranton has won three NCAA Division III national titles, two in men's basketball (1976, 1983) and one in women's basketball (1985), while the men's soccer team has advanced to the Final Four four times, including championship match appearances in 1980 and 1981.
-The women's soccer team has played in the NCAA tournament nine times in its 21-year history, including quarterfinal berths in 1987, 2001 and 2003, while six other Royal teams - men's cross country (1975), golf (1974), field hockey
+The women's soccer team has played in the NCAA tournament 10 times in its 22-year history, including quarterfinal berths in 2001 and 2003, while six other Royal teams - men's cross country (1975), men's golf (1974), field hockey (1997), softball (1982, 1983), women's volleyball (1999, 2001, 2003) and women's lacrosse (2003, 2004) have competed in NCAA championships.